 The total bag limit for trout on all WADAA waters (except sport fisheries) is two fish per member per day, but no more than four fish per member in any calendar week (Monday – Sunday inc).
 Sharing of bag limits is not permitted.
 Under no circumstances should trout be cleaned or gutted on any WADAA fisheries.
 The rule applies to both Members and Day tickets holders.

 Any member found to be offering, or to have offered, for sale any game fish from WADAA waters will be expelled from WADAA.

-Anglers fishing Bigland Trout Fishery must post a catch return in the book provided, when leaving the fishery.
+Anglers fishing Bigland Trout Fishery and Farletonview must post a catch return in the book provided, when leaving the fishery.